Florida Undergraduate Research Conference

 Submissions to Florida Undergraduate Research Journal will undergo a tiered review process.

-Upon submission, the Executive Editor and Assistant Editor will provide an initial review of the manuscript using the FURJ Rubric.
+Upon submission, the Executive Editor and Editorial Assistant will provide an initial review of the manuscript using the FURJ Rubric.
 Once a submission proves that it fits within the scope of the journal, the Editorial Board will assess the submission based on the eleven criteria outlined in the FURJ Rubric.
-If the submission needs revision before being considered for disciplinary review, the student-author will receive detailed comments with an invitation to revise and resubmit.
+If the submission needs revision at either of these phases, the student-author will receive detailed comments with an invitation to revise and resubmit.

 Accepted Articles